rubeon/pyretroprint/README.md

 Atari 825, FX-80 and Compatibles

-* Convert files to PDF
+* Output PRN files or streams to PDF
-* Print files to the terminal
+* Print formatted text to the terminal
-* Send those files to an IPP "everywhere" printer
+* Send PDF output to networked printers
 * Be used as a pipe for [AtariSIO][asio]'s `atariserver`
 * Print directly from Atari 800XL to e.g. CUPS-compatible printers